 In a spectacular historical retrospective, Plato (as in the Timaeus) provides an account of how existing civilization and its laws have arisen.
 Possibly inspired by the myth of how Zeus launched a flood on the world to punish the wicked people of the Bronze Age, in which, as in the case of Noah, only Prometheus' son Deukalion and his wife were saved on an ark, Plato imagines that there existed a highly developed human world which was destroyed in a catastrophe reminiscent of the Fall of Man.

-Only mountain spherhers survived, and they lived long without hostility.
-But gradually larger social groups were formed requiring rulers and laws, and they begna to make war upon each other, each with their own view of the law.
+Only mountain shepherds survived, and they lived long without hostility.
+[This is at the top of page 556.]
+But gradually larger social groups were formed requiring rulers and laws, and they began to make war upon each other, each with their own view of the law.

 Pending: